OPENDAP/test.opendap.org/README.md

 Also included is a shell script, hyraxctl, that can be used to control the dockerized services.

+## External Dependencies
+1. **htdocs** - The _test.opendap.org_ site runs not only Hyrax, but also Apache httpd.
+The files that httpd serves on test.opendap.org are not part of this project (too big).
+They can be downloaded from:
+`https://www.opendap.org/pub/too/htdocs.tgz` and unpacked onto the mount point for that Apache httpd data, typically `$TOO_HOME/httpd/htdocs`
+2.

 # hyraxctl

 The included shell script _hyraxctl_, can be used to control the